 Testing the ICF waters

 The Warren County Public Schools (WCPS) district first went the ICF construction route in 2005, with Alvaton Elementary School.
-Jay Wilson, energy manager of the district, was approached by Martin Clark, representing ICF manufacturer Nudura, and agreed to give it a look.
+Martin Clark, representing ICF manufacturer Nudura, approaced Jay Wilson, energy manager of the district, and agreed to give it a look.
 Clark is Nudura’s director of business development, commercial market, for the U.S.

 “We had looked at low-hanging fruit,” Wilson says — meaning the usual design strategies adopted in ratcheting up energy efficiency, such as geothermal HVAC, daylighting, LED lighting, occupancy sensors that turn off HVAC and lighting when a building space is not being used, solar-reflective roofs and other advanced building-envelope technologies.